calvinthrall/calvinthrall.github.io/Research.md

 ### Working Papers

-[Representation Without Authority: Evidence from Gender Disparities in the U.S. Foreign Service](assets/lmt_13june2025.pdf) (with David Lindsey and Matt Malis)<br> Under Review.
+[Representation Without Authority: Evidence from Gender Disparities in the U.S. Foreign Service](assets/lmt_13june2025.pdf) (with David Lindsey and Matt Malis)

 [Industrial Diversification and the Rise of the Local Chamber](assets/chambers_cbp_2025.pdf)

 [Greener Pastures?
-A Labor Market Theory of Climate Governance](assets/experts_july_2025.pdf) (with Simran Singh and Noah Zucker)<br> Under Review.
+A Labor Market Theory of Climate Governance](assets/experts_july_2025.pdf) (with Simran Singh and Noah Zucker)

 [Transnational Information Shocks](assets/bkt_nov_2024.pdf) (with Daniel Berliner and Nikhil Kalyanpur)